UToledo-DataScience/Chatbots/README.md

 # Contributing

-For smaller changes, commit directly to `master` and make a pull request.

-For larger changes (e.g. new architecture, new dataset), make a new branch and make a pull requests when you think you're ready to merge.
+For any changes, make a new branch and pull request in order to merge to `master`.

 ### Formatting